Declaration of Gifts by Civil Servants and Politicians

 (a) why were the six individuals issued with stern warnings instead of being prosecuted;

-(b) whether, and if so why, the Deferred Prosecution Agreement, or DPA, and the accompanying Statement of Facts (SOF) are insufficient to mount a prosecution;
+(b) whether, and if so why, the Deferred Prosecution Agreement (DPA) and the accompanying Statement of Facts (SOF) are insufficient to mount a prosecution;

 (c) details of the investigations or decision to issue stern warnings;